yazi-rs/yazi-rs.github.io/docs/resources.md

 ## 💖 Add yours

-We are so happy to add your plugin/flavor to this page!
+We are so happy to add your plugin to this page!

-If your plugin/flavor meets the following requirements, please click `Edit this page` below to add it:
+If your plugin meets the following requirements, please click "Edit this page" below to add it:

 - **Functional** - we will install and test it, since we want all links included on this page to be valid.
 If it's available only on a specific platform, a note should be added in the README.
-- **Follow conventions** - it should be a directory/repository ending with `.yazi`, and include the files listed in the [plugin documentation](/docs/plugins/overview) or [flavor documentation](/docs/flavors/overview).
+- **Follow conventions** - it should be a directory/repository ending with `.yazi`, and include the files listed in the [plugin documentation](/docs/plugins/overview).

 If it's a Neovim or Shell plugin, appending `.nvim` or `.sh` to the name to make it distinguishable is a best practice, but it's not required.